-2D-PCA was first proposed by Yang et al. [28][36], and a generalized work has been subsequently described in [29] called bilateral-projection-based 2DPCA (B2DPCA).
-Ye then proposed the Generalized Low Rank Approximations of Matrices (GLRAM) [54] as a further development of 2D-PCA.
-Recently a modification on 2D-PCA was proposed in [31] and it could be treated as implementing 2D-PCA after the rearrangement of the entries of an image matrix.
+called bilateral-projection-based 2DPCA (B2DPCA).
+Ye then proposed the generalized low rank approximations of matrices (GLRAM) [25] as a further development of 2D-PCA.
+Recently a modification on 2D-PCA was proposed in Ref.
+[26] and it could be treated as implementing 2D-PCA after rearrangement of the entries of an image matrix.

 For supervised learning, 2D-LDA has also been developed recently.
-Xiong et al. [37] and Li et al. [33] extended One-Dimensional LDA (1D-LDA), a vector-based scheme, to 2D-LDA.
-In contrast to [33][37] which only do transform on one side of the image matrix, i.e., either left side or right side, some methods have been proposed for extraction of the discriminative transforms on both sides of the image matrix.
-Yang et al. [35] proposed to do the IMLDA (uncorrelated image matrix-based linear discriminant analysis) twice, i.e., IMLDA is first implemented to find the optimal discriminant projection on the right side of the matrix and then to find another optimal discriminant projection on the left side.
-Similarly, Kong et al. [30] proposed to first extract the 2D-LDA discriminative projections on both sides of the image matrix independently and then combine them by some processing.
-Different from them, Ye et al. proposed an iterative scheme to extract the transforms on both sides [38] simultaneously.
-Recently, some other modifications on 2D-LDA [52][53][39] are proposed.
-Especially, in [53], similar to Fisherface

-[5], 2D-LDA is processed after the implementation of 2D-PCA.
-Though such rapid development appeared in the last two years, however Liu et al. [27] actually had suggested a 2D image matrix-based (Fisher's) linear discriminant technique which performed LDA directly on image matrices in 1993.
+Xiong et al. [22] and Li et al. [21] extended onedimensional LDA (1D-LDA), a vector-based scheme, to 2D-LDA.
+In contrast to [21,22] which only do transform on one side of the image matrix, i.e., either left side or right side, some methods have been proposed for extraction of the discriminative transforms on both sides of the image matrix.
+Yang et al. [27] proposed to do the IMLDA (uncorrelated image matrixbased LDA) twice, i.e., IMLDA is first implemented to find the optimal discriminant projection on the right side of the matrix and then to find another optimal discriminant projection on the left side.
+Similarly, Kong et al. [28] proposed to first extract the 2D-LDA discriminative projections on both sides of the image matrix independently and then combine them by some processing.
+Different from them, Ye et al. proposed an iterative scheme to extract the transforms on both sides [23] simultaneously.
+Recently, some other modifications on 2D-LDA [29-31] are proposed.
+Especially, in Ref.
+[30], similar to Fisherface [8], 2D-LDA is processed after the implementation of 2D-PCA.
+Though such rapid development appeared in the last two years; however, Liu et al. [32] actually had suggested a 2D image matrix-based (Fisher's) linear discriminant technique which performed LDA directly on image matrices in 1993.
 In nature, the idea behind is to construct the covariance matrix, including total-class scatter matrix, within-class scatter matrix and between-class scatter matrix, by just using the original image samples represented in matrix form.
-Moreover, some recent studies [29][30][32][34] have realized that two-dimensional matrix based algorithms are special blocked-based methods such as column-based or row-based LDA\PCA in essence.
+Moreover, some recent studies [24,28,33,34] have realized that two-dimensional matrix-based algorithms are special blocked-based methods such as column-based or rowbased LDA\PCA in essence.

-2D-LDA is attractive since it is efficient in computation and always avoids the "small sample size problem" [5][11][13][14][15] that the within-class scatter matrix is always singular in 1D-LDA when the training sample size is (much) smaller than the dimensionality of the data.
-Recently, the 2D-LDA based algorithms have been experimentally reported superior to some standard 1D-LDA based algorithms, such as Fisherface [5], on some limited datasets.
+2D-LDA is attractive since it is efficient in computation and always avoids the "small sample size problem" [8,35-38] that the within-class scatter matrix is always singular in 1D-LDA when the training sample size is (much) smaller than the dimensionality of the data.
+Recently, the 2D-LDA based algorithms have been experimentally reported superior to some standard 1D-LDA based algorithms, such as Fisherface [8], on some limited data sets.

 However, one may ask: "Could 2D-LDA always perform the best?"
 "Why would it be better sometimes?"
 "Is there any drawback in 2D-LDA?"
 "What is the intrinsic relationship between 1D-LDA and 2D-LDA?"
-"1D-LDA is Bayes optimal for two-class classification under some sufficient conditions, and then what is the situation for 2D-LDA?
+"1D-LDA is Bayes optimal for twoclass classification under some sufficient conditions, and then what is the situation for 2D-LDA?
 What are the differences between 1D-LDA and 2D-LDA under their sufficient conditions being Bayes optimal?"
 After all, "When is 1D-LDA better than 2D-LDA?"